-Effective at cutting both backwards and forwards.
+Effective at cutting both backward and forward.
 Works especially great for mulching.
 We love the grass-catching bag that minimizes mess.
 Customers report they adapt easily to the cutting cadences of this model.

 A few owners had problems with the mower tripping breakers when starting.

-We love the 4-year warranty that comes with this model.
+We love the 4 yr. warranty that comes with this model.
 Engineered for high use.
 This model will continue to perform over time with proper care and maintenance as well.
-Put to use in a mere 10 minutes upon arrival.
+Put to use in a mere 10 min. upon arrival.